VedangAsgaonkar/Quantum-Machine-Learning-SoC2022/README.md

 Every week we will have some code/report that the mentees need to turn in.
 This will be specified on a weekly basis.
 Mentees need to maintain their own github repos for the project, with folders for each week.
 All the code and reports will be put into these folders.

 ## Feedback
-Feedback for the project will be throught the Whatsapp group
+Feedback for the project will be through the Whatsapp group